Skip to contents

 The linear_pool() function implements the linear opinion pool (LOP, also known as a distributional mixture) method (Stone 1961, Lichtendahl 2013) when ensembling predictions.
 This function can be used to combine predictions with output types mean, CDF, PMF, sample, and quantile.
 Unlike simple_ensemble(), this function handles its computation differently based on the output type.
 For the CDF, PMF, and mean output types, the linear pool method is equivalent to calling simple_ensemble() with a mean aggregation function, since simple_ensemble() produces a linear pool prediction (an average of individual model cumulative or bin probabilities).

 For the sample output type, the LOP method pools the input sample predictions into a combined ensemble distribution.
 By default, the linear_pool() function will simply collect and return all provided samples, so that the number of samples for the ensemble is equal to the sum of the number of samples from all individual models.
 However, the user may also specify a number of sample predictions for the ensemble to return using the n_output_samples argument, in which case a random subset of predictions from individual models will be selected to create the linear pool of samples so that all component models are represented equally.
 This random selection of samples is stratified by model so that approximately the same number of samples from each individual model is included in the ensemble.
+See Requesting an ensemble that subsets samples for more details, including an explanation of a few additional hubverse concepts relevant to the process.

 For the quantile output type, the linear_pool() function first must approximate a full probability distribution using the value-quantile level pairs from each component model.
 As a default, this is done with functions in the distfromq package, which defaults to fitting a monotonic cubic spline for the interior and a Gaussian normal distribution for the tails.
 Quasi-random samples are drawn from each distributional estimate, which are then collected and used to extract the desired quantiles from the final ensemble distribution.